vincentarelbundock/marginaleffects/README.md

   - *Powerful:* Marginal effects and contrasts can be computed for 71 different classes of models.
 Adjusted predictions and marginal means can be computed for about 100 model types.
+  - *Customizable*: Extremely flexible functions to compute custom contrasts and transformations.
   - *Extensible:* Adding support for new models is very easy, often requiring less than 10 lines of new code.
 Please submit [feature requests on